Building Healthy Workplaces: How to Create an Effective Mental Health Strategy with CAMH

 It’s okay not to be okay.
 But how does that translate in your corporate culture?
 What are the implications in terms of employee engagement?
 What is the role of leadership?

-For Mental Illness Awareness Week, we’re excited to have Paula Harrington, Director of Organizational Development at the Centre for Addiction and Mental Health (CAMH), join TalentMap’s SVP of Engagement, Norm Baillie-David, to pool their insights about the state of mental health in the workplace and what HR professionals should consider when building a workplace mental health strategy.
+For Mental Illness Awareness Week 2018, we were excited to have Paula Harrington, Director of Organizational Development at the Centre for Addiction and Mental Health (CAMH), join TalentMap’s SVP of Engagement, Norm Baillie-David, to pool their insights about the state of mental health in the workplace and what HR professionals should consider when building a workplace mental health strategy.